Alonso Rodriguez

-Alphonsus (Alonso) Rodriguez (1538 in Valladolid, Spain – 21 February 1616 in Seville) was a Spanish Jesuit priest and spiritual writer.
+Alonso Rodriguez (1538 in Valladolid – 21 February 1616, Seville) was a Spanish Jesuit priest and spiritual writer.
 His writings, a single book, underline much the ascetical dimension of religious life.

 Life

 When twenty years of age, Rodriguez entered the Society of Jesus.
 After completing his studies taught moral theology for twelve years at the College of Monterey, and subsequently filled the posts of master of novices for twelve more years, of rector for seventeen years, and of spiritual guide at Cordova for eleven years.
 As master of novices he had under his charge Francisco Suárez, the celebrated theologian.

 Alonso's characteristics in these offices were care, diligence, and charity.
 He was a religious of great piety and candour, hating all pride and ostentation.
 It was said of him by those who were personally acquainted with him, that his character and virtues were accurately depicted in Ejercicio de perfección y virtudes cristianas, published at Seville, 1609.